mikeroyal/Windows-11-Guide/Glossary.md

 **Windows Subsystem for Linux (WSL)** is a feature of Windows that allows developers to run a Linux environment without the need for a separate virtual machine (VM) or dual-booting.

+[Windows Recovery Environment (WinRE)](https://learn.microsoft.com/windows-hardware/manufacture/desktop/windows-recovery-environment--windows-re--technical-reference?view=windows-11) is a recovery environment that can repair common causes of unbootable operating systems.
+It's based on Windows Preinstallation Environment (Windows PE), and can be customized with additional drivers, languages, Windows PE Optional Components, and other troubleshooting and diagnostic tools.

 **Word** is a word processing software developed by Microsoft for Windows, macOS, Android and iOS.

 [WinDirStat(Windows Directory Statistics)](https://windirstat.net/) is a disk usage statistics viewer and cleanup tool for various versions of Microsoft Windows.